eargollo/smartthings-influx/README.md

 If this command is not working, check your APIKEY is correct, with permissions, and placed correctly at the file (replacing the `<put your SmartThings API token here or export APITOKEN env var>` [comment](https://github.com/eargollo/smartthings-influx/blob/master/smartthings-influx-compose.yaml#L1) )

 6. Now you will need to install InfluxDB.
-The program does not support InfluxDB 2, so install the latest InfluxDB version 1 (at the time of this writing it is the version 1.8.10).
+Install the latest InfluxDB version 2 (at the time of this writing it is the version 2.7.4).
 There may be packages for your computer platform.
-For instance you can install it on Mac using homebrew with `brew install influxdb@1.8.10`
+For instance you can install it on Mac using homebrew with `brew install influxdb@2.7.4`

-1. Run InfluxDB and note the URL, port, token, org and bucket for the database installation
+1. Run InfluxDB and note the URL, port, token, org and bucket for the database configuration

-1. Update the `.smartthings-influx.yaml` with the InfluxDB configuraiton (Example for a local InfluxDB [here](https://github.com/eargollo/smartthings-influx/blob/master/smartthings-influx-compose.yaml#L9-L12))
+1. Update the `.smartthings-influx.yaml` with the InfluxDB configuration (Example for a local InfluxDB [here](https://github.com/eargollo/smartthings-influx/blob/master/smartthings-influx-compose.yaml))

 1. Now you can run the monitor command and it should work without errors: `./smartthings-influx monitor` .
 This means data is being loaded to InfluxDB